materialsvirtuallab/matcalc/docs/matcalc.md

 ### clear_cache(\*, confirm: bool = True) → None

-Deletes all files in the mattcalc cache.
-This is used to clean out downloaded benchmarks.
+Deletes all files and subdirectories within the benchmark data directory, effectively clearing the cache.
+The user is prompted for confirmation before proceeding with the deletion to prevent accidental data loss.

 * **Parameters:**
-  **confirm** – Whether to ask for confirmation.
-Default is True.
+  **confirm** – A flag to bypass the confirmation prompt.
+If set to True, the function will prompt the user for confirmation.
+If set to False, the deletion will proceed without additional confirmation.
+Defaults to True.
+* **Returns:**
+  Returns None.

 ## matcalc.units module